 - Composer, orchestrator, and arranger of music for all types of broadcast media

-- Online course author and instructor for Berklee Online
+- Course author and instructor for Berklee Online

 - Television and radio credits include Bank of America, AT&T, Log Cabin maple syrup, Scope mouthwash, and Marlboro cigarettes

 - Web credits include Nestle/Wonka.com's "Wonk Your Room" campaign

 - Prepared music for The Dennis Miller Show, Bill Holman, and film composers Jack Smalley and Richard Band, and orchestrations for various international songwriters

 - Codirector of the Contemporary Writing and Production Department concerts